 Licensing in NSW is built on a user-pays system, which recognises that those who benefit from the licensed industry should contribute to the cost of its regulation.
 The responsibility is shared by rural, regional and urban communities across the state.

-Every holder of a NSW liquor licence is required to pay an annual liquor licence fee.
-In 2016, the fee is calculated using the following model: a base fee plus a trading hours risk loading.
+Every holder of a NSW liquor licence needs to pay an annual liquor licence fee.
+In 2017, the fee is calculated using the following model:

-The Secretary of the NSW Department of Justice can re-assess an annual fee if an error is made in a fee amount, and may also waive certain elements of the fee if satisfied the applicant is experiencing financial hardship.
+The Secretary can re-assess an annual fee if an error is made in a fee amount, and may also waive certain elements of the fee if satisfied the applicant is experiencing financial hardship.

 Update the contact details associated with your liquor licence to ensure you do not miss important notices regarding payment of your annual liquor licence fee.